anttikekki/civicrm-paytrail-payment-processor/README.md

 This payment processor is only tested with Dupal 7 and CiviCRM 4.4.

+#### Information sent to Paytrail

+This payment processor uses limited S1 version of payment info API ([example code](http://docs.paytrail.com/en/ch04s03.html#idp769920)).
+This means only order number (CiviCRM invoice id) and amount is sent to Paytrail.
+This means there is no information about contribution or event visible in Paytrail admin site other than CiviCRM invoice id.

+#### Transaction identification

+CiviCRM contribution invoice id is sent to Paytrail as transaction identification ORDER_NUMBER-field.
+This order id/invoice id is visible in CiviCRM contribution information.
+This links Paytrail transaction to CiviCRM transaction.

 #### Restrictions

 - Paytrail only supports payments in Euros